markdcross/perspektiv/README.md

 **Establish profiles for artists**

 Allowing artists to set up a portfolio adds a new level of depth and engagement to Perspektiv.
 Providing an opportunity to communcate, further share their creations, and develop their personal brand increases the "stickiness" of the app as well as its benefit to the community.
-This also introduces the idea of a self-clensing database of mural and artist information.
+This also introduces the idea of a self-cleansing database of mural and artist information.

 **Establish profiles for businesses**